Fars Air Qeshm

 Fars Air Qeshm is an Iranian cargo airline based in Qeshm.

 History

 Fars Air Qeshm was established in 2003 with the aim of creating efficient passenger and cargo services serving Qeshm Island.
 The airline was created with the aid of private sector investment.
 It temporarily ceased operations in 2013 due to bad management and financial problems.
 Operations were restarted with new management team in March 2017 based in Tehran with two Boeing 747-281F Combi (Passenger / cargo) aircraft.

 Multiple intelligence sources has accused Iranian government of using Fars Air Qeshm aircraft and its cargo route to Beirut in order to transport weapons for Hezbollah and cover up as civilian jets.

+In autumn 2024 a 747 delivered humanitarian aid that seemed to be weapons to Syria.
+It flew there four times.

 Destinations

 As of March 2017, the airline operated cargo flights to the following destinations:

 Fleet

+Current fleet

 The Fars Air Qeshm fleet consisted of the following aircraft (as of May 2020):

 Former fleet

 The airline also operated the following aircraft: